 The negotiations focused on a package of 40 pieces of legislation dealing with EU programmes and their fiscal impact.
 The agreement covers the entire bandwidth of EU policy priorities, including digital technology, the green transition, education, research, defence and migration.

 “Today‘s decision marks a turning point towards a stronger Europe, towards a more perfect Union.
 Now, I am looking forward to put this plan into practice together with my fellow finance ministers.”
-Olaf Scholz, German Finance Minister
+Olaf Scholz, former German Finance Minister

 Multiannual Financial Framework